Getting rid of your English accent when speaking a foreign language

 Right, let's get down to business!
 If you want to sound like a local, you need to work on many things and your foreigner accent is one of them.
 When I speak in English I've got a lovely wee (slightly watered down) Irish accent.
 However, when trying to speak my first foreign language I had an English (or more precisely, an anglophone) accent, which may not be particularly lovely.

 This is no longer true for me.
-Now, no matter what language I take on, even in the beginning stages, people rarely take me for originally an English speaker.
-I still have a foreign accent, but they can’t place it and make guesses of what country I may be from, sticking to the west simply because of my appearance.
+Now, no matter what language I take on, even in the beginning stages, people rarely take me as a native English speaker.
+I still have a foreign accent, but they can't place it and make guesses of what country I may be from, sticking to the west simply because of my appearance.